 "Yet, they still find a way to maintain the integrity of what that lion means and what New Japan Pro Wrestling means.
 If they can do that and balance this line carefully and market this product, they most definitely can take some of the pie available here in the U.S."

 Oftentimes, wrestlers deal with tragedy differently than many others not in the industry—bittersweet memories pepper wrestling lore.
 Matt Striker bonded and developed a brotherhood with his co-workers not often seen in other jobs.

 "We didn’t say a word.
 We just drove, you know, dark Texas highways, no radio, nothing.
 Windows down, just driving, silent.
-Finally, we pull into a Sonic or something, and we ordered some food, and those were the first words we said was ordering the food.
+Finally, we pulled into a Sonic or something, and we ordered some food, and those were the first words we said was ordering the food.

 "And then you have to sit in your car.
 So the food comes, and we’re looking at our food.
 I look up, and Tommy had taken a piece of lettuce and put it on his head.
 And also a ketchup packet and slammed it on his forehead, and shouted as loud as he could, ‘ECW!, ECW!’
 We just started laughing so that we wouldn’t be crying.

 "It was right there that," Matt paused for a moment with a sigh, "it wasn’t a rib.
 It was just a moment in the car, how two people dealt with something.